-Finished in its original Candyapple Red paint with Black Deluxe Clarion Comfort Weave knit vinyl interior, this magnificent 1969 Ford Mustang Boss 429 is the recipient of the ultra-exclusive Thoroughbred Gold Award conferred by the Mustang Club of America.
+Finished in its original Candyapple Red paint with Black Deluxe Clarion Comfort Weave knit vinyl interior, this magnificent 1969 Ford Mustang Boss 429 was the recipient of the ultra-exclusive Thoroughbred Gold Award conferred by the Mustang Club of America in 2011.
 At this writing only 5 1969 Boss 9’s have achieved this status.
 Because correct original and NOS parts are practically unobtainable it is unlikely that there will be much of an increase in the number of ’69 Boss 9’s to attain Thoroughbred status in the future.

 Thoroughbred Gold status is awarded to Mustangs determined through a strict judging regimen to be 100% date code correct.
 To achieve this exceptional standard of excellence, the recipient must be proven to use only the original drivetrain and NOS or original parts for every single part down to the most minuscule detail.
 In addition to the 1969 tires and exhaust, KK 1663 also has a very rare 1969 original Autolite radiator cap.
 In judging a vehicle for Thoroughbred Gold, MCA judges examine every number on every component for correctness, authenticity and quality of restoration.

 Pulled off the line at Ford’s Rouge plant in Dearborn Ken’s Boss was sent to Kar Kraft in Livonia, MI where it was assigned KK1663 and turned into one of 859 Mustang Boss 429’s on April 1, 1969.
 It is one of 238 with same paint and trim code.
 (Of the 859 Units, 14 cars; KK1201 through KK1207 were prototypes, KK1208 and 1209 were “Pilot Line” cars and KK1210 through 1214 were pre-production cars – Bob Perkins).